 Sharp tools are critical to good work, as all turners know.
 If the tool is blunt, the wood rejects the cutting edge.
 If you force it to cut, it tears the grain.
 But sharpening bowl gouges and spindle gouges can be a challenge.
 It is perfectly possible to sharpen them freehand, with or without the help of a platform set at the correct angle, but these are skills that take time to learn.
 Most people prefer sharpening gouges with a jig.
 I use a Oneway Varigrind jig, the type to which this article refers.

 There are others on the market, some designed to work with a grinding wheel, which I prefer, and others with a belt sander.
 There are plans online for making them.
-They all work in a similar way – they hold the tool to the grinder at a set angle while you shape the edge.
-They make sure the bevel angle is consistent, but even sharpening gouges with a jig doesn’t guarantee the shape of the cutting edge.
+They all work in a similar way – they hold the tool to the grinder at a set angle, allowing the jig to move while you shape the tool’s edge.
+Although it makes sure the bevel angle is consistent, the jig doesn’t guarantee the shape of the cutting edge.
 You control that yourself, by grinding a bit more here or a bit less there.

 Once set up, jigs are quick and easy to use, and can give a consistent and accurate grind, removing the minimum of metal and producing a clean bevel.
 But how do you set them up?